Events like Covid-19, presidential elections and civil unrest assault us with the uncertainties of life.

 - A universal factor that mediates our experience of uncertainty is our connection with others.

-- Experts tell us that in the aftermath of unexpected catastrophe, it is connection with familiar networks of support (family, community, schools) that re-instates a sense safety.
+- Experts tell us that in the aftermath of unexpected catastrophe, it is connection with familiar networks of support (family, community, schools, pets) that re-instates a sense safety.
 The bond in such groups offers predictable support and validation.

 - Given the parent-child stress connection, we know that a parent’s own stress regulation and sense of constancy is a reliable resource that offsets the impact of the unexpected for a child.